Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 After studying insects and animals for decades, in the early 2000s, Raubenheimer and Simpson wanted to apply what they knew from studying nutrition, ecology, and etymology in animals and apply it to the runaway obesity epidemic.

-After studying how various insects and animals innately chose a balanced diet from a seemingly random selection of foods, they wondered whether humans could do the same in our modern environment.
-As we can see in the chart below, since the 1960s, our protein intake has increased marginally, while fat and carbohydrate have increased significantly.
+After studying how various insects and animals innately choose a balanced diet from a seemingly random selection of foods, they wondered whether humans could do the same in our modern environment.
+As we can see in the chart below, our protein intake has increased marginally since the 1960s.
+In contrast, fat and carbohydrates have increased significantly.

 Ominously, when we look at the changes in the food system using data from the USDA Economic Research Service, we see that protein % has decreased from around 13% to less than 12% since 1977.
 This seemingly minor decrease in protein % is enough to explain the accompanying growth in obesity.